DingweiWangISU/Transformer-Overloading-Evaluation-Tool/README.md

 First, open Customer profile Gen_EV_HP.py for aggregated load profile generation.
 You need to specify the penetration level of the EV and heat pump (They can be zero).

 Note that this is the number of customers, not the percentage.
-Run the rest of the code, and you will get a file in the output folder called “Final Aggregated Data_EVPenLevel_{Pen_Level_EV} and HPPenLevel_{Pen_Level_HP}.xlsx
+Run the rest of the code, and you will get a file in the output folder called `Final Aggregated Data_EVPenLevel_{Pen_Level_EV} and HPPenLevel_{Pen_Level_HP}.xlsx`.
 The value of {Pen_Level_EV} and {Pen_Level_HP} will be the same as the one you set.
 You may change the penetration level and generate multiple profiles.

 Next, open Transformer overloading.py.
 Change the Penetration Level to the file that you generated in the previous step.

-Run the rest of the code, you will get an Excel file in the output folder called “Transformer_Load_Analysis_Results_pen_level_{Pen_Level_EV} and {Pen_Level_HP}.xlsx” with your specified penetration levels.
+Run the rest of the code, you will get an Excel file in the output folder called `Transformer_Load_Analysis_Results_pen_level_{Pen_Level_EV} and {Pen_Level_HP}.xlsx` with your specified penetration levels.
 This file contains three sheets.
 The first one is the maximum load per transformer over a year.
 The second one is the count of overloads per transformer over a year.
 The third one is the monthly overload breakdown for each transformer.

 ## Installation / Deployment

 This repository contains a few helper scripts for installation/deployment:
 * `mkvenv.sh` will create a python virtual environment with the necessary packages.
-* `run.sh` will launch the web interface for the application.
 * `python3 cli.py` can be used to run the application via the command line (no web interface needed).
+* `run.sh` will start a gunicorn web server on port 8080.
+Once running, you can go to [http://localhost:8080/](http://localhost:8080/) to access the web interface for the application.

 ## Additional Documentation